 - From 1997 to 2010, the average annual stock market return of companies on the Fortune list of Best Companies to Work For outperformed the standard US stock benchmark (the S&P 500) by over 7 percentage points per year.

-- Multiple portfolios operated by Bassi Investments (run by Good Company authors Bassi and McMurrer) and selected based on how well companies manage and develop their employees have also outperformed the S&P 500 since their inception (the oldest portfolio was created in 2001)
+- Multiple portfolios (operated by an investment company once run by Good Company authors Bassi and McMurrer) were selected based on how well companies manage and develop their employees, with these portfolios also outperforming the S&P 500 since their inception (the oldest portfolio was created in 2001).